13 Military Housing Do's and Don'ts

 10) DON’T let your pets freely roam outside your house.
 Observe leash laws.

 It’s inconsiderate to your neighbors and dangerous for your pet.
-And many installations these days have dog parks, so be sure to make use of it!
+And many installations these days have dog parks, which is a safe way to let your dog off leash.

 11) DON’T get involved in neighborhood squabbles or start drama.

-Sorry, we had to say it.
+We had to say it.
 It’s just not worth it!
-For a couple of humorous posts about this, see Are YOU the Bad Neighbor? and Annoying Neighbors?
+For a couple of humorous and helpful posts about this, see Are YOU the Bad Neighbor? and Annoying Neighbors?
 Strategies from a Seasoned Military Spouse.

 So much of what creates a great neighborhood situation, whether in military housing or not, is simple consideration and respect.
 And remember, if you have neighbor problems that go beyond annoyance and tread into safety issues, you have recourse through the base housing office and law enforcement.